mini-bryanlin/Stock_Manager/README.md

-Need to install Interactive Brokers TWS before running Runned on Local host, port 9747
+Using Interactive Brokers' TWS API, my friend and I are automating stock trading TWS on desktop is required and all the code is ran on localhost